 What is a SOC 1 Audit?

-A SOC 1 audit, or Service Organization Control 1 engagement, is an audit of internal controls at a service organization that may affect their clients’ internal control over financial reporting.
+A SOC 1 audit, or System and Organization Control 1 engagement, is an audit of internal controls at a service organization that may affect their clients’ internal control over financial reporting (ICFR).
 A SOC 1 audit report provides user entities with reasonable assurance and the peace of mind that the controls at a service organization are operating effectively and appropriately protecting client data.
-There are two types of SOC 1 audit reports – SOC 1 Type I and a SOC 1 Type II.
+There are two types of SOC 1 audit reports: SOC 1 Type I and a SOC 1 Type II.

-SOC 1 Type I vs. SOC 1 Type II
+SOC 1 Type I vs. SOC 1 Type II: What’s the Difference?

 A SOC 1 Type I and a SOC 1 Type II both report on the controls and processes at a service organization that may impact their user entities’ internal control over financial reporting.
 The main difference is that a SOC 1 Type I report is an attestation of controls at a service organization at a specific point in time, whereas a SOC 1 Type II report is an attestation of controls at a service organization over a minimum six-month period.
 The SOC 1 Type I reports on the description of controls provided by management of the service organization and attests that the controls are suitably designed and implemented.
 The SOC 1 Type II reports on the description of controls provided by management of the service organization, attests that the controls are suitably designed and implemented, and attests to the operating effectiveness of the controls.

 Many organizations are required to undergo a third-party SOC 1 audit.
-If you have questions about which type of SOC report you need or want help demonstrating to your clients your commitment to security and compliance, contact me today at email@example.com.
+If you have questions about which type of SOC report you need or want help demonstrating to your clients your commitment to security and compliance, contact us today.

 The SSAE 18 (formerly SSAE 16), otherwise known as the SOC 1 report, is available in two types of reports: there’s a Type I Report, and a Type II Report.
 The Type I Report issues an attestation on the description of controls provided by management of the service organization, and there’s also an attestation that the controls are suitably designed and implemented.
 For a Type II Report, you have those two same sections in the report, plus an additional section that talks about the operating effectiveness of those controls over a period of time.